cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Using Terrain against Sensors

-If there is more than open space at the engagement site and scale a pilot my use asteroids, structures or even small moons to improve stealth or sensor avoidance.
+If there is more than open space at the engagement site and scale a pilot my use asteroids, structures, or even small moons to improve stealth or sensor avoidance.
 A \<Pilot\> check against a TN set by the GM based on the abundance of possibilities is rolled and the achieved marks add to the difficilty of sensor lock on.